jpratt2/CucumberTemplateJava/README.md

 # Locators
 Four options are available for locators in the Gherkin syntax:

-a) Named locators declared in Locators.java or in the Gherkin syntax, see below.
+a) Selenide locators declared in Locators.java.

 b) By. selenium locators.